Vili Lilkov

 Vili Mladenov Lilkov is a Bulgarian physicist, politician, author, and basketball player.
 He is the deputy chairman of the Sofia City Council (2023 - 2027) from the "Blue Sofia" coalition.
 In 2024, he founded the Blue Bulgaria coalition.

 He is a professor at the Sofia University of Mining and Geology.
 Lilkov is also a co-founder of the Democrats for a Strong Bulgaria.
 He served four terms as a member of the Sofia City Council (1999–2014) and was deputy chairman (2011–2014) representing the Union of Democratic Forces and the Blue Coalition.
 He was a member of the 43rd National Assembly as part of the Reformist Bloc parliamentary group.

 Early life and education

 Vili Lilkov graduated from the local High School of physics and mathematics.
 After winning the selection round at the International Physics Olympiad, he was admitted without any examination to Sofia University in 1973.
 He graduated with a degree in Engineering Physics and a specialization in Nuclear Physics in 1980.

-He wnet on to work at the Chemical Plant in Vidin from 1980 to 1983.
+He would work at the Chemical Plant in Vidin from 1980 to 1983.